clairey-zx81/json-model/BACKLOG.md

 - [ ] design: documentation use case, with added _markdown description_
 - [ ] pr: validation must be optimized for the valid case, as it is the most likely.
 - [ ] pr: provide a docker.
+- [ ] case: use trafo in geo to have either 2 or 3 vectors, no mix.

 ## Done